meowwtama/tp/docs/DeveloperGuide.md

 #### Extensions:
 * 2b.
 MyBookshelf detects an error in the book title.
     * 2b1.
 MyBookshelf notifies library manager with an error message.
     * 2b2.
-Library manager confirms book title of the book.
+Library manager checks if the book title he entered is correct.
     * 2b3.
 Library manager enters new book title.
       Steps 2b1-2b3 are repeated until the book title entered is valid.

   ***Use case resumes from step 2.***

 * *a.
-At any time, library manager chooses to cancel the addition of the book.<br>
+At any time, library manager chooses to cancel the addition process.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***